 app can be installed before the phone app is installed.

-If your Wear app has an accompanying phone app, use the same package name for your Wear app and that phone app.
+Note: If your Wear app has an accompanying phone app, you must use the same package name for the two apps.

 Use the Play Console

 You can use the Play Console to upload a standalone Wear APK to an app listing.